Sheriff: At least 2 killed in plane collision at Idaho lake

 Sheriff’s Lt.
 Ryan Higgins said the two recovered bodies had not been identified.
 Investigators are checking initial reports that there were eight people on the two planes.
 They don’t believe anyone survived.

-Patrick Pearce told the Spokesman-Review that he saw two single-engine planes coming towards each other at 800 to 900 feet (244 to 274 meters) above the water.
+Patrick Pearce told the Spokesman-Review that he saw two single-engine planes coming towards each other at 800 to 900 feet above the water.
 Pearce, a pilot himself, said he recognized by the engine sounds that both were traveling at fairly high speeds when they collided and fell into the lake.

 The National Transportation Safety Board will likely take over the investigation, Higgins told the Spokesman-Review.